EliasEriksson/fullstack-template/README.md

   ```
 ### Generate secrets
 It is possible to skip this step for development.
 By default, the configuration will load default public/private keys
-and set the password pepper to an empty string this key guarantees consistency but is also COMPLETELY UNSECURE.
+and set the password pepper to an empty string.
+These keys/secrets guarantees consistency but is also COMPLETELY UNSECURE.
 When running in production mode setting these secrets is required.

 #### JWT public / private keys